We need to talk about transport and health....

 04 July 2024

 Exercise is a miracle cure that improves physical and mental health and reduces demands on NHS and social care services.
-The best forms of exercise are those that fit into everyday life, making active travel a “best buy” for improving population-level health.
+The best forms of exercise are those that fit into everyday life, making active travel a “best buy” for improving population-level health – and, by extension, the health of the economy.

 Public health, transport and urban professionals need a full understanding of the causal chain that causes poor health, including low levels of activity, environmental pollution, poor built environments and limited mobility options.
 They need to come together and deliver outcomes that alleviate these negative influences.